 My name is Marie Jo.
-A 26 year old singer/songwriter born in the Philippines but for half of my life was raised in Britain.
+I’m a 27-year-old singer/songwriter born in the Philippines but for half of my life was raised in Britain.
 Singing was always a part of me.
 According to my loving parents, The minute I could form words in my mouth I’d be singing nursery rhymes.
 I come from a very musical family.
 As young as the age of 5 I was influenced by music in one form or another.
 I joined a Children’s Chorus, I was part of a Choir that competed divisionally, I performed solo pieces in cantatas and occasionally be asked to sing at church.
 Music became a normal part of growing up that I don’t remember a time without music shaping the person I am today.

-Moving to a new country at the age of 12, in a brand new environment, I’ve kept my love for singing under wraps as I weaved my way through high school uncertain of how I would fit in, until I plucked up the courage to audition for a school play called “We Will Rock You”.
-To my surprise I was casted as the female lead.
-I developed a new found confidence in singing again and wanted to explore the ability and range of my voice.
+Moving to a new country at the age of 12, in a brand new environment, I’ve kept my love for singing under wraps as I weaved my way through high school uncertain of how I would fit in until I plucked up the courage to audition for a school play called “We Will Rock You”.
+To my surprise, I was casted as the female lead.
+I developed a newfound confidence in singing again and wanted to explore the ability and range of my voice.
 Throughout high school, I got involved in several school plays and branched out in competing in local competitions and was gaining exposure and experience in the music industry that way.

 My path to being a musician was never straight and narrow I encountered big gaps wherein I had the privilege of pursuing a degree in Nursing.
 As the stereotype goes, in every Filipino household there’s always a Nurse.
 I fought against being part of that stereotype but fortunately for me I was called to exercise my duty of care.
 I excelled in my role of nursing and was promoted to becoming a Deputy Sister in my own ward in less than two years of being qualified.
 I was commended and regarded by my colleagues in the field of Nursing and I’ll always be grateful for all the opportunities and blessings it brought me.
-However, throughout this experience I felt something missing.
+However, throughout this experience, I felt something missing.
 I knew my love for music was very much alive but it wasn’t utilised and I didn’t know how to pick it back up again.
 Until Djinn, who’s a poignant contributor to my music career, approached me one day and suggested to meet and talk music.
 Call it whatever you will but this was a turning point in my life.
 One I would never forget.